|

 A

-only for the EWC of Alcan.
-The CEO had arrived from Canada personally to
+but only for the EWC of Alcan.
+The CEO had arrived from Canada

-inform the workers' representatives in Europe about the merger with Rio
+personally to inform the workers' representatives in Europe about the

-in on 12th July 2007 as a "white knight" to prevent the hostile
+London had stood in on 12th July 2007 as a "white knight" to prevent

-take-over by Alcoa.
-The deal will have the same dimension as the take-over
+the hostile take-over by Alcoa.
+The deal will have the same dimension

 The

-more exactly in the middle of September 2007.
-The sale of the packaging
+plans more exactly in the middle of September 2007.
+The sale of the

-division of Alcan, which amounts to 23 per cent of the group’s turnover is
+packaging division of Alcan, which amounts to 23 per cent of the

 Alcan